Page loading ... Please wait.

 In a large bowl whisk together the sugar, flour, cocoa powder, baking powder, baking soda, and salt.

-In another large bowl, whisk together the eggs, mashed bananas, water, milk, oil, and vanilla extract.
+In another large bowl, whisk together the egg, mashed banana, water, milk, oil, and vanilla extract.
 Add the wet ingredients to the dry ingredients and stir, or whisk, until combined.
+(The batter is quite thin.)
 Pour or scoop the batter into the muffin cups, about 3/4 full, and bake for about 20 minutes or until a toothpick inserted in the center of a cupcake comes out clean.

 Remove from oven and let cool on a wire rack.
-Frost with the Ganache.
+Frost with the Chocolate Frosting.

 Banana Chocolate Cupcakes: